solidify/ContinousDelivery-DeepDive/Exercises/lab-02-rm.md

 1. Go to the Release hub
 2. Click the + button and select *Create release definition*
 3. Note that there are several different templates that can be used for certain scenarios.
 In this excercise, we will start from scratch so click on *Empty* at the bottom
-4. Click Next, then select the build definition that you created in the previous excercise.
+4. Click *Next*, then select the build definition that you created in the previous excercise.
 5. Check the *Continuous deployment...* checkbox to automatically deploy the application every time a release build finishes
 6. Select the agent queue that you created when installing the build agent
 7. Press *Create*.